WOlejniczak/WOlejniczak/README.md

 My name is Wiktor Olejniczak.
 I am the second year Information Technology student at University of Łódź.</br>
 I am interested in C#/C++

-- 🔭 Course that I'm using to learn C++: https://www.learncpp.com
 - 🌱 I’m currently learning C#, and STL

-- 👯 I’m looking for my first job as a programmer to develop my skills
+- 👯 I’m looking to colaborate with talented Devs
 - 🥅 Nearest future Goals:
    - A graphic game with physics, enemies and character upgrades :bomb:
    - Simple GUI desktop application :ghost: